Now Reading

 4. Alai Payuthey (2000)

 Alai Payuthey is a great deconstruction of the Indian romance genre.
-It starts off like another feel good love story of an urban boy and a girl.
+It starts off like another feel-good love story of an urban boy and a girl.
 But, Mani Ratnam astoundingly peels the layers of their love until the overly sentimental climax.
 The film proves why he is a master when it comes to realizing intimate as well as muted emotions.
 The onscreen pair – Madhavan (his debut) and Shalini – are outstanding.

 See Also

 No other director can render perfect visuals to A.R.
 Rahman’s songs.
 Alai Payuthey‘s intoxicating songs show you why.
 The film gives a subtle, much-needed message about marriage and relationships.
-Ratnam’s OK Kanmani (2015) could work as a good companion piece (although it’s scope was limited) to this one.
+Ratnam’s OK Kanmani (2015) could work as a good companion piece (although its scope was limited) to this one.

 In 2002, Ratnam’s ex-assistant Shaadi Ali remade the film in Hindi as Saathiya.